ophirhan/cnsr-vlc-viewer-addon/README.md

 This plugin censors categories like nudity, verbal abuse, violence and alchohol and drug consumption.

-supports Windows, Linux and Mac OS
+supports Windows, Linux and Mac OS.
 _____________________________________________________________________________________________________

 # Getting started